Petite Forclaz – Valais Cycling Tour

 At 4 kilometres long, with an 11% average gradient and an approximately 400-metre elevation gain, the ascent of the Petite Forclaz is a formidable challenge.

 - Show on map

-Western Switzerland and Valais are set to welcome the UCI Road World Championships for the first time in September 2020.
-The high point of the route is the hill that rises up from Martigny, passing through the vineyards and the villages of Les Rappes and La Fontaine, and pitting the world’s best cyclists against one other.
-Climbing the Petite Forclaz is a formidable challenge: the 400m ascent covers four kilometres and has an average gradient of 11%, with some sections exceeding 14%.
-Test yourself against the champions and give your calf muscles a workout on the route’s numerous hairpin bends.
-Once you’ve reached the Route de la Forclaz, you can choose to tackle an additional route section consisting of the Tour de France climb up to the Emosson dam via the Col de la Forclaz, or return to Martigny via the main road.
+Set off on this signposted climb with several informative panels indicating the elevation gain and gradient of your route.
+Discover a hill road that rises up from Martigny-Croix, passing through the vineyards and the villages of Les Rappes and La Fontaine.
+Climbing the Petite Forclaz – which is 4 km long and has an average gradient of 11%, with some sections exceeding 14% and an over 400-meter elevation gain – is a formidable challenge.
+Feel the burn in your calves on the route’s numerous hairpin bends.
+Once you have reached the Route de la Forclaz, you can choose to tackle an additional route section consisting of the Tour de France climb up to the Emosson dam via the Col de la Forclaz, or return to Martigny via the main road.